Charles M. Sheldon

 About the author

-Born in Wellsville, New York, in 1857, Charles M. Sheldon grew up in a minister’s family, studied at Brown University and Andover Theological Seminary, and went on to become a Congregational pastor.
-He is most closely associated with Central Congregational Church in Topeka, Kansas, where his preaching and writing made him a leading voice in the Social Gospel movement.
+Born in Wellsville, New York, in 1857, Charles M. Sheldon grew up in a minister’s family and later studied at Brown University and Andover Theological Seminary.
+He became a Congregational minister and went on to spend many years at Central Congregational Church in Topeka, Kansas.